enlight/electron-node-pre-gyp-fix/README.md

 # electron-node-pre-gyp-fix

+**NOTE**: I strongly recommend using the `node-pre-gyp` workaround in [electron-rebuild](https://github.com/electronjs/electron-rebuild) instead, as the monkey-patching this module performs doesn't appear to work with `node-inspector`.

 ## Overview
 [node-pre-gyp](https://github.com/mapbox/node-pre-gyp) is used by some NPM packages with native depedencies (e.g. `sqlite3`, `node-inspector`) to save end-users the trouble of compiling those